QUESTION 1. (Actually a whole series of related questions)

 you can e.g. watch the BBC and record the ITV is because you have 2 receivers (tuners).
 One built

-into the TV and one built into the VCR. (the laws of Physics for terrestrial also apply to satellite)
+into the TV and one built into the recorder. (the laws of Physics for terrestrial also apply to satellite)

 Also each receiver needs a signal from the dish and so a twin LNB must be fitted to the dish and a